 A student who earns no credit hours for one semester will be automatically placed on financial aid probation.
-A student who earns no credit hours for the previous two semesters enrolled will be automatically suspended from federal financial aid.
+A student who earns no credit hours for two consecutive semesters enrolled will be automatically suspended from federal financial aid.
 However, the student may appeal the suspension.
 Please see the suspension guidelines above.